SmartWebSource/smart-logger/README.md

 ## 📖 About

 **API Request Logger** is a simple Laravel package that logs incoming API requests into your database automatically.
-Perfect for debugging, auditing, and monitoring API traffic.
+Perfect for debugging, auditing, and monitoring API traffic in your applications.

 ---

 ## 🚀 Installation

+Follow these steps to install and set up the package:

-Install the package via Composer:
+### 1. Install via Composer

 ```bash
 composer require smartwebsource/apirequestlogger
 ```

-## 📦 Publishing Configuration and Views
+## 📦 2.
+(Optional) Publishing Configuration and Views
 To customize the package's configuration or views, publish them using:
 ```bash
 php artisan vendor:publish --provider="Smartwebsource\ApiRequestLogger\ApiRequestLoggerServiceProvider"